evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 **Combining tests**.
 When you define the composition of the TestSuite, you can include presets and individual tests in the same list.
 You can also combine feature-level and dataset-level tests in a single suite.

-**Available tests**.
+## Available tests

 Evidently library has dozens of individual tests.
 Here are some examples of individual tests:

 ```python
 TestShareOfOutRangeValues()